Bedroom count

 Quick answers to common questions about the Pensacola rental market.

-Average rent prices in Pensacola have decreased by 3% over the last month and have remained the same since last year.
+Average rent prices in Pensacola have increased by 1% over the last month and have increased by 1% since last year.

 To comfortably afford rent in Pensacola, you'd need to earn approximately $70,000/year, based on spending no more than 30% of your income on rent.